jroettenbacher/phd_base/README.md

 ~~There is also a lookup dictionary to look up which spectrometer belongs to which inlet, which inlet is measuring up or downward irradiance and which filename part belongs to which channel.~~
 ~~Another dictionary relates each measurement with the date of the transfer calibration for that measurement.~~ This has been moved to `cirrus-hl.py`.
-The functions are explained in their docstring and they can be tested using the main frame.
+The functions are explained in their docstring and can be tested using the main frame.
 You can:

 * read in raw and processed SMART data